A person with civil engineering qualifications assessing a tube

 Keeping Australia connected is no easy task, but you could play a role in shaping our country.
 If you’re passionate about sustainability and innovation, maybe a civil engineering qualification is right for you?

-And by applying for a Transgrid Civil Engineering Scholarship before enrolling into a Bachelor of Technology (Civil) / Master of Engineering (Civil), or a Bachelor of Engineering (Civil) (Honours), you could receive a $20,000 cash boost to help you through your degree, as you learn to keep our country connected.
+And by applying for a Transgrid Civil Engineering Scholarship before enrolling in our Bachelor of Engineering (Honours), you could receive a $20,000 cash boost to help you through your degree, as you learn to keep our country connected.
 We have $2 million worth of scholarships up for grabs, to help 100 civil engineering students study at Charles Sturt – and one of them could be you.